cs411-alawini/su25-cs411-team013-Cinema/doc/Database Design.md

 ### **SavedComparison**

   * **Primary Key**: (`user_id`, `major_id`)
   * **Analysis**: This junction table is in BCNF.
 Its only non-key attribute, `saved_at`, is fully dependent on the entire composite primary key.
+  * **Analysis**: This junction table is in BCNF.
+Its only non-key attribute, `saved_at`, is fully dependent on the entire composite primary key.